kamilpomietlo/library-app/README.md

 ## Launch
 There are two ways to run the application:
-* you can execute com.kamilpomietlo.libraryapp.LibraryAppApplication within IDE which starts a webserver on http://localhost:8080 or
+* you can execute com.kamilpomietlo.libraryapp.LibraryApp within IDE which starts a webserver on http://localhost:8080
 * you can simply launch it on Heroku at this link: https://bestlib-app.herokuapp.com (it may take up to 30 seconds to start)